-- Use of RICS-qualified surveyors to undertake valuations of residential property used as security for a lifetime mortgage or reversion; - Use of third party legal firms to undertake the conveyancing of residential property transactions and the related loan redemption or property sale; - Use of a third party to undertake annuity servicing; - Use of a third party investment manager to make recommendations in relation to corporate bond investments; - Use of third party internal audit function (as covered in B.5).
+- Servicing and Origination of Mortgages is outsourced to JHB and HLAC pays a fee for each of these. - Use of third party legal firms to undertake the conveyancing of residential property transactions and the related loan redemption or property sale; - Use of a third party to undertake annuity servicing; - Use of third party internal audit function (as covered in B.5).